 - Contaminated water (from wells, rivers, lakes, or under-chlorinated swimming pools)

-- Having direct contact with an infected person
+- Direct contact with an infected person or contaminated feces

 - Eat only thoroughly cooked ground beef.

-Hopefully this clued you in to some ways you can recognize and avoid E. coli and its symptoms of exposure.
-If you are smart about your food preparations, swimming choices, and diligent about washing your hands, there's a good chance you'll remain E. coli-free.
+Hopefully this clued you in to some ways you can recognize and avoid E. coli and its symptoms.
+If you’re proactive about your food preparation, swimming choices, and diligent about washing your hands, there's a higher chance you'll remain E. coli-free.